 Two methods of prestressing are as follows:

-Placement of concrete around the steel tendons which have been stressed to the desired degree.
+Placement of concrete around the steel tendons that have been stressed to the desired degree.

 Pre-tensioning is a type of prestressed concrete in which the tendons or wires are stretched before the pouring of concrete.